escuccim/mammography-models/ReadMe.md

 2. Dataset 8 consisted of 40,559 images.
 This dataset used the extraction method 1 described below to provide greater context for each ROI.
 This dataset was created for the purpose of classifying the ROIs by their type and pathology.
 3. Dataset 9 consisted of 43,739 images.
 The previous datasets had used zoomed images of the ROIs, which was problematic as it required the ROI to be pre-identified and isolated.
 This dataset was created using extraction method 2 described below.

+As Dataset 9 was the only dataset that did not resize the ROIs based on their size, once it was created we focused on training with this dataset.

 ### ROI Extraction Methods for CBIS-DDSM Images
 The CBIS-DDSM scans were of relatively large size, with a mean height of 5295 pixels and a mean width of 3131 pixels.
 Masks highlighting the ROIs were provided.
 The masks were used to extract the ROI by creating a square around the white areas of the mask.